jaredhuling/personalized/cran-comments.md

-## New version for 'personalized' -- 0.2.5
+## New version for 'personalized' -- 0.2.6

 * Various small improvements/bug fixes
-* Added a vignette for multi-category treatments
+* Added changes to reflect the incoming JSS publication related to this package
-* Added augmentation/propensity function utilities
+* The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 ## Test environments